RFCPodcast/show-notes/episode-1.md

   * Setting up RFCPodcast.com

 * John
+  * Android Development
+  * Career Videos
+  * Health

 Why this podcast
 * What's the aim
 * How we came up with the concept
 * Why it's important to stay connected
 * Where is your career going?

+What are you reading?
+* Learning Java by Building Android Games by John Horton (http://amzn.to/1OsoRHZ).